Berks County Probate & Estate Administration Lawyer

 • Life insurance proceeds

-Our firm helps executors gather financial information, identify estate assets, and address issues that may arise during this process.
+Our firm helps executors gather financial information and address issues that arise during estate administration.

 Handling Debts and Creditor Claims

-Pennsylvania law requires estates to address debts and creditor claims before assets can be distributed to beneficiaries.
+Pennsylvania law requires estates to address debts before distributing assets to beneficiaries.

 This process may involve: